SCWells72/sirono-common/README.md

 Apex supports first-class enum types.
 However, unlike in other languages, Apex enums are very simple and cannot include information other than the enum constants themselves.
 There are times when it's desirable to have additional information stored with each enum constant, or to have enum constant values be distinct from enum constant names.

-This class library includes a framework for modeling extensible type-safe enums.
+The class library includes a framework for modeling extensible type-safe enums.
 These should be considered distinct from Apex enums and also from the picklist enums described above.
 They are more sophisticated than the former and do not represent the known values for a picklist field like the latter.
 They are particularly useful to provide Apex symbolic constants for the values of string formula fields.

 In order to create a new type-safe enum, create a new subclass of `TypeSafeEnum` with the following pattern: